|Phone:||613-520-2600 x 1955|

 Phenomenological Anthropology, Phenomenology, Psychiatric Anthropology, Anthropology of Performance, Semiotics, Morocco

-On the undergraduate level, I am teaching a wide variety of courses, ranging from Introduction to Anthropology (ANTH 1001) and Ethnography of North Africa (ANTH 2660), to Culture and Symbols (ANTH 2500) and Ritual (ANTH 3510).
+On the undergraduate level, I am teaching a wide variety of courses, e.g. Introduction to Anthropology (ANTH 1001), Psychological Anthropology (ANTH 2070), Culture and Symbols (ANTH 2500), Art, Culture and Society (ANTH/SOCI 3570).

 For graduate students I am offering courses corresponding to my research interests: Anthropology of Performance (ANTH 5505) and Phenomenology for Anthropologists and Sociologists (ANTH 5501).

-Forthcoming: Leistle, Bernhard (ed.)
-2016.
+Leistle, Bernhard (ed.)
+2017.
 Anthropology and Alterity.
 Responding to the Other.
-New York/London Routledge 2016
+New York/London Routledge.

 Leistle, Bernhard 2016.
 “Responsivity and (some) other approaches to alterity”.
 Anthropological Theory Vol. 16(1), 48–74.